top of page

 TERMS & BREAKS

-Our accelerated programme is made up of two terms and one term break.
+Our one-year programme is made up of three terms and two term break.

 Start in January